5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 <summary><strong>How to install macOS</strong></summary>

 ### Installing macOS
-If you already have macOS installed but want to perform a clean install, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
-It's a hassle-free app than can download macOS High Sierra to macOS Monterey.
-It also can create a USB Installer for you.
-And if you create multiple HFS partitions in the correct sizes on a big enough USB flash drive, you can use it to create a multi macOS USB Installer as well.
+If macOS installed already but want to perform a clean install, you can use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) to download macOS High Sierra to macOS Monterey and let it create a USB Installer for you.

 If you are on Windows or Linux, follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
 </details>